a fun language for serious programming

 end

-Note that loop is different from while true because the control flow does not consider the values of expression.
+Note that loop is different from while true because the control flow does not consider the values of expressions.

 do

-Single do are used to create scope for variables or to be attached with labeled breaks.
+Single do are used to create scoped variables or to be attached with labeled breaks.

 do